JonoMacC/fast-tracks/README.md

     ntl dev

 You can view the app by navigating to **http://localhost:8888/** in your browser.
-API requests are proxied through a Netlify function, which is the Node server wrapped in serverless-http.

 ## Deploying on Netlify